Havcker243/Textbased-predictor/README.md

-Text Frequency Analyzer Application
-The Text Frequency Analyzer Application is a versatile application designed to analyze text files for word usage patterns.
-With this tool, users can calculate the frequency of specific words within a file and identify words that appear a significant number of times.
-Additionally, the application offers the functionality to pinpoint the most commonly used word in a file.

-One of the invaluable utilities of the Analyzer is its ability to facilitate literary analysis.
-By assessing word frequency, users can gain insights into the mood or themes that an author may have intended to convey.
-For example, the prevalence of words associated with sadness or joy can hint at the underlying tone of the text.

-In the development of this application, I employed object-oriented programming principles to ensure a modular and scalable codebase.
-Furthermore, I utilized data structures such as maps and sets, which are instrumental in efficiently managing and manipulating data.
-In addition to these programming constructs, the application's development involved navigating the SDL learning curve, which contributed to a more polished and effective product.

-HOW TO USE
-To be able to use this program you would first need to build the porgram in your code editor.
-Make sure the e-book taht you want to analyze is saved in the same folder as the porgam in a txt file or in a plain text form (UTF-8)
-The application wouldprompt you to enter the name (with extension) of the text file you wish to analyze.
-The application would then ask you how the N number of requency that you want to see and also the words that appear that Nth amount of time , please input the number
-The application will read the file, clean the words (remove non-alphabetic characters), and compute the frequency of each word.
-After the analysis, you can query words by their frequency.
-For example, to find all words that occur twice:
-The application will display all words that occur with the frequency you entered.
-Analyzing a Fresh E-book
-To analyze a new e-book:

-Download the e-book in plain text form (UTF-8).
-Save the e-book to the same directory as the compiled WordFrequencyAnalyzer application.
-Run the WordFrequencyAnalyzer and enter the filename of the e-book when prompted.
-Query the word frequencies as desired.
-Note
-The application is not case sensitive , to avoid complications and mixup all the words have been turned into lowercase letters and also any word buffered by whitspace is considered a word .
-Non-alphabetic characters in wrods are removed during analysis.

-Use Cases
-Title: Analyzing Word Frequencies in a Book
-Primary Actor: User

-Goal in Context: To analyze and understand how frequently each word occurs in a book.

-Stakeholders: User

-Preconditions: The plain text file of the book is available.

-Main Success Scenario:

-User provides the path to the plain text file.

-The application reads the file, splitting it into its constituent words.

-The application cleans each word (e.g., converts to lowercase, removes punctuation).

-The application stores these words in an associative data structure, keeping track of how frequently each word occurs.

-The application generates and displays a table showing the words by frequency.'

-Analyzing Literary Works:
-Description: An author or literary analyst can use this application to analyze the vocabulary diversity in a book or collection of poems.
-By finding words that are used repeatedly,

-they can evaluate the author’s style and word choice.

-Example: An English literature student uses the application to find

-the words that are used most frequently in Shakespeare's

-"Romeo and Juliet".

-They analyze the results to understand the main themes and motifs of the play.

-Identifying Trends in Research Articles:
-Description:

-Researchers and academicians can use the Text Frequency Analyzer application to analyze research articles or journals to identify trending keywords in their field of study.
-By understanding which terms are frequently used, they can stay abreast with the current themes and directions in research.

-Example:

-A data scientist utilizes the application to analyze multiple research papers published in the last year on Artificial Intelligence.
-Through identifying the most frequently used terms, they can understand the latest technologies and approaches that are trending in the AI community.
+# Text Frequency Analyzer Application

+## Overview:
+The Text Frequency Analyzer Application is a powerful tool designed to scrutinize text files for patterns in word usage.
+With this tool, users can delve deep into a text's contents, identifying common words and those that stand out due to their repetition.

+### Key Features:
+- **Frequency Calculation**: Determine the frequency of specific words within a file.
+- **Top Word Identification**: Pinpoint the most commonly used word in a file.
+- **Literary Analysis**: Gain insights into the predominant mood, theme, or tone by assessing word usage.

+## Development Insights:
+In constructing this application, the principles of object-oriented programming were applied to ensure modularity and scalability.
+Key data structures like maps and sets were harnessed for efficient data handling.
+The development journey also included mastering SDL, enhancing the application's overall quality.

+## Instructions for Use:
+1. **Setup**: Compile the program in your code editor.
+Ensure the e-book or text you aim to analyze is saved in the program's directory in a `.txt` format or plain text (UTF-8).
+2. **Launch & Input**: Upon running, the application prompts for the text file's name (with extension).
+It will then request the 'N' frequency for word appearance.
+3. **Analysis**: The program reads and processes the file — cleaning words of non-alphabetic characters and tallying word occurrences.
+4. **Query**: Post-analysis, users can query words based on their frequency.
+The app displays all words occurring with the input frequency.

+### Note:
+The application is case agnostic.
+To streamline analysis, all words are converted to lowercase.
+Words delineated by whitespace are recognized, and non-alphabetic characters within words are stripped during the evaluation.

+## Use Cases:

+### 1. Analyzing Word Frequencies in a Book
+- **Actor**: User
+- **Goal**: Discern the frequency of each word in a book.
+- **Preconditions**: The book's plain text file must be on hand.
+- **Steps**:
+  1. User provides the path to the plain text file.
+  2. Application processes the file — breaking it down into individual words.
+  3. Words are cleansed (e.g., lowercased, purged of punctuation).
+  4. Word frequencies are logged and displayed in a structured table.

+### 2. Analyzing Literary Works:
+- **Description**: Writers or analysts might employ the tool to dissect an author's vocabulary spread in books or poetic anthologies.
+Such insights can reveal the author's stylistic tendencies.

+  **Example**: A student, studying Shakespeare's "Romeo and Juliet" through the app, can discern primary motifs and themes by assessing frequently appearing words.

+### 3. Identifying Trends in Research Articles:
+- **Description**: Scholars and researchers can employ the Text Frequency Analyzer to glean insights from research papers, pinpointing popular keywords in their discipline.

+  **Example**: A data scientist uses the tool to parse several AI research articles from the past year.
+Recognizing recurring terms, they glean insights about emergent technologies and methodologies trending in AI circles.